juniorcl/resume/README.md

 # Resume

-Repository with my resume in portuguese and english versions.
+Repository with my data science resume in portuguese and english versions.